A swimming hole has aesthetic and practical value — including providing a way for kids to burn off energy outdoors.

 You may also benefit from calling in a pond contractor or consultant in the early planning stages.
 A contractor or consultant can help you site and design the structure, and perhaps follow through on the project.
 In fact, it doesn't hurt to call in several contractors to make a bid on the project.
 It won't cost you anything, and you may pick up some good ideas.
 When it comes to selecting a contractor for the pond, be sure to check out their work.
 You can also learn a lot by taking a tour of neighboring ponds.
 Helpful contacts for choosing a contractor include landscape architects, municipal officials (who grant pond permits), fish farmers, and general contractors.
 Make sure that your pond complies with state and local building regulations, if any.
 If your pond site is considered a wetland, a permit may be necessary.

 Pond costs will vary affording to size, materials, and regional pay scales.
 Ponds in my area of Vermont range from as little as a couple of thousand for a quickie, to as much as ten times that and more for more elaborate projects.
-A one-acre excited pond may cost more on dig than a similar size embankment pond because it takes longer to remove all the material than simply to push up a dam.
+A one-acre excavated pond may cost more on dig than a similar size embankment pond because it takes longer to remove all the material than simply to push up a dam.
 Keep in mind that excavated material not used in an embankment or for fill may need to be trucked away at additional expense.
 It can also be traded or sold, depending on the market.

 Some pond builders work for a contract price, while others prefer time and materials.
 The problem with paying by the hour is that bad weather or other problems can slow down construction and raise the cost.

-Besides ignoring test pits, another mistake land owners often make is being in a hurry.
+Besides ignoring test pits, another mistake land owners often make is hurrying.
 This is especially risky for people who haven't lived on a piece of land for long, and don't have a good feel for variations in the water table and other siting considerations.
 Before digging my pond, I spent three years on the land, time enough to check out several sites during different seasons, as well as to monitor test pits and then clear the site by hand, which cut expenses when it came time for the dozer to move in.
 That the pond site happened to be directly south of my house turned out to be a stroke of luck, winding up as the centerpiece of my view.
 When you've got the sun and water out your front window, you know you're blessed.

 In addition to plentiful fresh water and low infiltration soil, a good swimming pond also benefits from thoughtful landscaping.
 Trees and shrubs can be added to a pond site after construction, of course, but don't ignore existing assets.
 You'll probably want to remove most trees from the perimeter of the pond to prevent leaf litter adding unwanted organic matter to the water, but keep in mind that a mature tree in the right place can provide welcome shade for swimmers and fish.
 And keep an eye out for a large boulder or two, in or near the site, to skid into position along shore as a diving rock.